coffee2code/bulk-plugin-toggle/readme.txt

 This plugin adds "Toggle" as a bulk action for the plugins listing to toggle the activation state for selected plugins.

+From the admin listing of plugins you can now select multiple plugins and choose "Toggle" from the "Bulk actions" dropdown.
+When applied, all selected plugins that are currently activated will become deactivated, and all selected plugins that are currently deactivated will become activated.

 Links: [Plugin Homepage](https://coffee2code.com/wp-plugins/bulk-plugin-toggle/) | [Plugin Directory Page](https://wordpress.org/plugins/bulk-plugin-toggle/) | [GitHub](https://github.com/coffee2code/bulk-plugin-toggle/) | [Author Homepage](https://coffee2code.com/)